Gnostic Society and Ecclesia:

 August 2013: Mani, the Prophet and his Liberating Gnosis

 Chronologically the last, but spiritually one of the pre-eminent Gnostic teachers was Mani of Persia.
 (His portrait-icon by J.V.
 Saether hangs in our sanctuary.)
 Mani's Gnosis remained influential in Europe and Asia for over a thousand years.
 Regrettably his literary heritage is still neglected by much of scholarship.
 In these talks Dr. Hoeller will review Mani's teachings, and share many singularly poetic and ecstatic prayers and hymns of this tradition.
 We shall also clear up some hostile propaganda about what is "Manichaean"!
-(As these recordings are prepared they appear at the BC Recordings website.)
+(Available at the BC Recordings website.)

 August 9: Light and Dark: Mani's Myth of the Primal Battle How the world and humanity came to their present state?
 What is it that we need to be liberated from?
 What are the means of liberation?